yiji-lin/yiji-lin.github.io/_pages/about.md

     </div>
 <div class='paper-box-text' markdown="1">

-**No Answer Puzzle: Curious IP Entrapment Mechanism for Critical Event Protection via Advance Deception**
+**No Answer Puzzle: A Curiosity-Driven Attacker Model and Motivation Inference for APT in Cybersecurity of Major Events**

 Chenlu Zhuansun$^&dagger;$, **Yiji Lin$^&dagger;$**(Co-First author), Yuan Liu$^\*$, Binxing Fang, Zhihong Tian$^\*$.

-**Abstract**: With the rapid evolution of cyberattack techniques and increasing automation, Cybersecurity for Major Events faces growing challenges.
-Threats are marked by high speed, large-scale information gathering, and strong stealth, which limit traditional defenses by shortening the defense window and delaying risk identification.
-At the same time, critical business systems must ensure both high availability and external accessibility, further expanding network exposure and increasing defense difficulty.To address these challenges, the paper proposes a proactive deception defense mechanism grounded in motivational psychology and the no-egress dilemma.
-By leveraging attackers’ curiosity and exploratory motivations, a multi-module deception system is deployed in a cloud environment to construct a no-egress decoy space, guiding adversaries deeper and continuously revealing their behavior.
-In addition, a fuzzy logic-based curiosity model is developed to quantitatively analyze attacker motivations, thereby improving the accuracy of threat identification and behavior prediction.The mechanism was validated during the cybersecurity protection of the 9th Asian Winter Games and the 137th Canton Fair, where large-scale real-world attack data were collected and analyzed.
-Experimental results demonstrate that the proposed mechanism effectively captures and proactively identifies potential attackers without disrupting normal operations.
-These findings highlight its practical value in establishing a low-risk, proactive defense framework for major events.
+**Abstract**: Major events such as the Olympic Games pose unique cybersecurity challenges due to their high visibility, short duration, and complex system environments, making them prime targets for nation-state–level Advanced Persistent Threats (APTs).
+With sufficient preparation time, attackers often conduct early reconnaissance, among which large-scale password guessing against event-related systems is a recurrent preparatory behavior frequently observed before and during major events.
+Traditional defense mechanisms such as firewalls and honeypots can capture direct intrusion attempts but often overlook these pre-attack behaviors, missing valuable opportunities for early detection.
+To address this gap, we propose a No-Answer Puzzle scheme, a lightweight and non-loginable password-interaction system tailored for major-event scenarios to capture pre-attack preparations from attackers.
+Based on motivational psychology, the persistent and covert behaviors of APT attacks are all driven by a strong curiosity towards the target  systems.
+Therefore, by the captured interaction data, we define an attacker curiosity metric, design a computational update mechanism, and develop a fuzzy-logic–based model for inferring attacker motivation.
+The system was successfully deployed during the cybersecurity missions of the 2025 9th Asian Winter Games (Harbin) and the 137th China Import and Export Fair (Canton Fair), and real-world results demonstrate that it effectively captures and identifies potential attackers at an early stage without affecting normal system operations, thereby contributing substantially to achieving zero-incident security for major events.

 <!-- [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=DhtAFkwAAAAJ&citation_for_view=DhtAFkwAAAAJ:ALROH1vI_8AC) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->